 – allow your cat or dog to sit on the window sill to look outside

-– quickly remove everything (and put it back) if you need to clean your window (one more reason to corral small items).
+– quickly remove everything (and put it back) if you need to dust your sill or clean your window (one more reason to corral small items).

 – block or allow views from outside.

 As you can see in the image above.
-I have grounded my window sill decor by using too rather large lanterns on the outside.
+I have grounded my window sill decor by using too rather large lanterns on either side.
 Moving in I have created height with two groupings of flowers that are almost identical on both sides.
-In the center I have used a vintage brick making mold to group a collection of smaller items.
-The collection of candles, vases, and bottles become a cohesive whole because they all share the same color.
+In the center, I used a vintage brick-making mold to group a collection of smaller items.
+The collection of candles in mason jars, vases, and bottles becomes a cohesive whole because they all share the same color.

 I added symmetry in the grouping itself as well by adding the same silver dollar stems on the outer edges of the mold.

-Using a tray, crate or drawer to organize a collection of decorations really is one of my go-to decorating trips of all time.
+Using a tray, crate, or drawer to organize a collection of decorations really is one of my go-to decorating tips of all time.
 And it is so easy to update the little collection with seasonal details without having to redesign the area completely.

 Have you decorated your window sills?
-And do your regularly change their decor or have they been the same for years?
+And do you regularly change their decor or have they been the same for years?

 Is there anything you are struggling with when it comes to decorating your window sills?
 Could I offer some help or advice?
 Just send me a message, I’d love to help out!!